Posted by Ana Cuenca on June 13, 2018

 Armagnac refers to a brandy produced only in a certain region of France, in the traditional method.
 This Armagnac has a distinct plum, grape and pear nose.
 It pairs well with the medium bodied chocolate notes of Gurkha Cellar Reserva Platinum.

 Sweet, mild apple brandy deserves an equally mellow Padron Damaso No. 8 cigar.
 Enjoy the mild spice, cedar, and creaminess with sips of brandy.
+With a 89+ ratings the Damaso line comes to mitigate the emptiness for a milder flavor smoke on the Padron Line!
+Yet, a lot of flavors and an interesting smoking profile.
+This Nicaraguan puro are a jewelry smoke!

 World Tequila Ambassador Julio Bermejo recommends the fruity and vanilla spiced Arette Anejo as a beginner sipping tequila.
 Paired with a nutty and buttery Rocky Patel Vintage 1999, the combination is near perfection.